grittyninja/smolflow/README.md

 ### Batch Processing

-SmolFlow includes specialized nodes and flows for processing collections of items or parameters:
+smolFlow includes specialized nodes and flows for processing collections of items or parameters:

 *   **Batch Nodes**:
     *   `FlowFramework.BatchNode`: Synchronously processes an array of items, calling `exec` for each.